open/close all folders

 Votes Received (From Jury): Austin, Liz, and Vanessa

 - 0% Approval Rating: Liz, along with Austin, Vanessa and Julia, is one of the least liked houseguests of the season.
 She is very unpopular and is ranked at the bottom of all the polls.
-Much of her unpopularity has to do with her mean girl attitude and her romance with Austin, who is also unpopular (and the fact that she is a hypotenuse).
+Much of her unpopularity has to do with her mean girl attitude and her romance with Austin, who is also unpopular (and she is enabling Austin to cheat on his girlfriend with her).
 On the inside of the house, however, it seemed to be the opposite as nearly everyone liked Liz and nobody even thought about getting rid of her.
 It was unfortunate that the houseguests couldn't see how much of a mean person Liz was in the house because she did such a good job of hiding it with her Affably Evil or Faux Affably Evil persona.

 - Absolute Cleavage: Her finale outfit.
 Liz was definitely busting out of it which most definitely solidified her as a Ms. Fanservice.